 I have questions about climate change.
 How can I learn more?

-The National Climate Assessment includes an appendix of frequently asked questions about climate change.
-The questions range from the science of climate change to issues being faced in consideration of mitigation and adaptation measures.
-The answers are based on peer-reviewed science and have been confirmed by multiple analyses.
-Click the link below to download a PDF of these FAQs.
+The 2014 National Climate Assessment includes an appendix of shareable FAQs about climate change.
+The questions range in scope from the science of climate change to options for responding.
+Click the link below to browse the climate FAQs.

 How does climate change affect my region of the United States?